Religious groups vie for new Web domain names

 Its Communications and Information Technology Commission filed 163 comments, opposing not only TLDs with Muslim terms such as Islam, halal and Shia but also Catholic and Bible.

-It also criticized bids for sex, gay, wine, virgin, dating, porn and other terms that go against its strict moral code.
+It also criticised bids for sex, gay, wine, virgin, dating, porn and other terms that go against its strict moral code.

 The Vatican's application for exclusive use of .catholic drew criticism from members of several Protestant churches who also use the term, which comes from the Greek for "universal".